Protecting Your Heat System from Snow & Ice

-When you have ice and snow blocking the airflow between you heat pump and the outdoor air, you reduce the energy efficiency of your system and may even damage the unit beyond repair.
+In the winter, ice and snow can pose a threat to clog your unit.
+Every month, debris and storm damage can take its toll on your outside HVAC unit.
+When you have ice and snow blocking the airflow between your heat pump and the outdoor air, the energy efficiency of your system may damage the unit.
 While a thin layer of frost is completely normal, lots of snow and ice need to be taken care of.

-You should inspect the perimeter of your home after every big snowstorm.
+Inspect the perimeter of your home after every big snowstorm.
 If you have a gas furnace, make sure that your intake and exhaust pipes are free and clear.
-If your pipes are clogged, this can lead to combustion gases leaking into the home and a system shutdown.
+If your pipes are clogged, this can lead to combustion gases leaking into the home or a system shutdown.

 Heat Pump Defrost Cycle

 Heat pumps are manufactured to deal with an average amount of ice buildup by using its automatic defrost system and switching to heat-distribution mode.
-This cycle normally lasts around 15 minutes and works by returning the hot refrigerant back to the outdoor heat pump to melt the ice and snow (similar to how heat pumps work in the summer).
-You may notice some cool air coming out of your vents while the unit is going through its defrost cycle.
+This 15-minute cycle works by returning the hot refrigerant back to the outdoor heat pump to melt the ice and snow (similar to how heat pumps work in the summer).
+During this cycle, you may notice some cool air coming out of your vents.
 This is normal.
 Just wait 10-15 minutes for the unit to kick back on.

-In some units the electric heat kicks on, known as auxiliary heat.
-If the heat pump does not come back on after its defrost cycle, you will continue to use “emergency heat” or “auxiliary heat.”
-If your heat pump isn’t working, emergency heat may get you through the night comfortably, but you’ll want to call a professional technician to fix the root cause ASAP.
-If you ignore the problem and continue to use emergency heat, be prepare to pay sky-high electrical bills.
+In some units, the electric heat kicks on, known as auxiliary heat.
+If the heat pump does not come back on after its defrost cycle, you will continue to use “auxiliary heat.”
+If your heat pump isn’t working, the auxiliary heat will comfortably get you through the night, but it will drastically increase your electric bill, so it’s important to call a professional technician to fix the root cause ASAP.

 Suggested Snow & Ice Maintenance

-A little snow and ice is normal.
-A completely frozen unit, however, is not.
-If your outdoor heat pump unit remains frosty or frozen for more than 3 hours, you should have it checked out by a professional to avoid any further damage.
+If your heat pump’s defrost cycle doesn’t come on and your unit remains frosty or frozen for more than 3 hours, you should have it checked by a professional to avoid any further damage.
+While your outdoor heat pump defrost cycle can help with small amounts of snow and ice, it’s still important to do what you can to keep your unit free of large amounts of snow and ice.
 Here are some things you can do to prevent heat pump snow and ice buildup:

-- Create a cover, canopy, or freestanding shelter for your unit (this will also improve efficiency in summer by providing shade).
+- Create a cover, canopy, or freestanding shelter for your unit.

-- Look above the unit and make sure there are no weak tree limbs that could fall and damage your unit.
+- Make sure there are no nearby weak tree limbs that could fall and damage your unit.

-- Cover and insulate all pipes that are prone to bursting in freezing temperatures (learn how to prevent and thaw frozen pipes here).
+- Cover and insulate all pipes that are prone to bursting in freezing temperatures.

-- Visually check your condenser, make sure it is clear of snow and undamaged (if the condensing fan motor does not have the proper airflow, there is a problem).
+- Visually check your condenser and make sure it is clear of snow and undamaged.

 How to Protect your Rooftop HVAC Unit

-Ensure that you have a proper drainage system in place.
-When ice and snow melts, the water needs to flow away from the unit.
-Meaning, nothing should be dripping into the unit itself.
+- Invest in a good drainage system: A proper drainage system will keep melting snow and ice from dripping into the unit itself.
 Make sure your gutter and drainage system is cleaned and inspected at least twice a year.

-Routine check-ups from HVAC professionals are always a solid solution to performance woes.
-An HVAC specialist can replace any old parts, change the air filter if necessary and offer the preparation needed for your HVAC system to make it through the winter — even when it’s freezing outside!
+- Regularly scheduled maintenance: Routine check-ups from HVAC professionals safeguard your HVAC system from damage and even total system replacement.
+An HVAC specialist can replace any old parts, change the air filter if necessary, and prepare your HVAC system to make it through the winter.